-Since becoming domesticated, dogs have become integral parts of human life.
-They are companions and deserve care and compassionate treatment, reflective of that fact.
-Additionally, the production of dog meat is often unethical, and eating it can be unsafe for humans.
-Given that the origin of the coronavirus pandemic, there is a need for better hygiene standards in the food manufacturing process now more than ever.
+Since being domesticated, dogs have been integral parts of human life.
+They are our companions and deserve care and compassion.
+The production of dog meat is often unethical, and eating it can be unsafe for humans.
+Given the origin of COVID-19, there is a need for better hygiene standards in food manufacturing now more than ever.

 As pet culture increases, the consumption of dog meat becomes tabooed

 Dogs have had a long history of being man's best friend.
 People have an emotional attachment to their pets and consider them family.
 Not only that, but dogs are also partners with officers, fire fighters, and even act as therapy assistants.

 People have an emotional attachment to their pets and consider them family

 As pet culture increases the consumption of dog meat decreases.
 Dogs are the most popular pet to own in the world and while this popularity only continues to grow, so do the negative feelings towards the idea of eating meat from animal breeds people consider companions, friends, and even family.